NIEM/NIEM.github.io/technical/index.md

 * [Differences between NIEM reference and extension schema documents](ref-vs-ext)
 * [NIEM and Code Lists](code-lists)
+* [Using Country Codes in NIEM 4](country-codes): A plan for updating country codes in NIEM 4.
 * [Using a NIEM Core Supplement](core-supplement)
 * [NIEM IEPD Change Control and Version Management: Frequently Asked Questions](iepd-versions)
 * [NIEM and JSON](json)